leiqianstat/leiqianstat.github.io/_pages/about.md

 Prior to joining PKU, I was an undergraduate from [School of Statistics](http://stat.ecnu.edu.cn/), [East China Normal University](https://www.ecnu.edu.cn/) (ECNU) where I received B.S. in Statistics.
 I was very fortunate to be advised by [Prof. Dongdong Xiang](https://faculty.ecnu.edu.cn/_s35/xdd/main.psp) from School of Statistics, ECNU.
 I aslo worked closely with [Prof. Jingsi Ming](https://faculty.ecnu.edu.cn/_s35/mjs/main.psp) from School of Statistics, ECNU.

-My research interests include diffusion model, kalman filter, machine learning, statistical learning and deep learning.
+My research interests include diffusion model, kalman filter, high-dimensional statistics, statistical machine learning and deep learning.

 Feel free to contact me if you would like to have a chat!